itu-bdsa/lecture_notes/sessions/session_01/Slides.md

 ![bg right:20% w:80%](https://peldszus.com/wp-content/uploads/2021/12/Peldszus-B2021-08-01-cropped-scaled-1600x1600.jpg)

-## What are we going to do in this course?

-  - You know how to program in the object-oriented language Java (1st semester)
-  - You executed a first software development project (2nd semester)
-  - Now, you get an introduction to object-oriented programming in C♯ and ASP.NET together with fundamental software engineering practices.

-  - Focus I : Introduction to **Software Engineering**, the structured development of software
-  - Presenting relevant aspects of software engineering that are representative for your future professional tasks in a practical way
-  - Focus II : Code- and project-driven course
+## Intended Learning Outcomes

+ - Explain and reflect on software development process, practices, and techniques that are covered in the course.
+ - Explain and be able to execute software engineering activities including agile, iterative, and continuous analysis, design, implementation, testing, build, and deployment.
+ - Design and implement software using the C# programming language, [...]
+ - Apply changes (re-factor) to a software system through adjustments in its architecture or refinements in its configuration and reflect on their implications.
+ - Construct useful, coherent, large-scale systems of up to approx. 10 KLOC in size in the C# programming language, including the ability to [...] propose an appropriate software architecture, [...].
+ - Effectively test large-scale systems. [...]
+ - ... details see learnit

 ## Our Expectations

-  * That you work for about **20-24 hours** per week on this course.
+  * [According to ITU](https://itustudent.itu.dk/Your-Programme/BSc-Programmes/BSc-in-Software-Development/Courses-Projects-and-Electives) 15 ECTS at **20-24 hours** per week
-    * [According to ITU](https://itustudent.itu.dk/Your-Programme/BSc-Programmes/BSc-in-Software-Development/Courses-Projects-and-Electives), this is the amount of time corresponding to 15 ECTS.
   * That you support each other when working through the course material, on the assignments, and on the project.
   * That you work **continuously** on this course and on the project (also during the exercise classes).
   * That you work collaboratively in **public repositories on GitHub.com**.